 - Find opportunities for short-term ministries among those who are possibly less strategic in terms of missiological priority but more likely to be good training opportunities.
 We need to find ways to build the confidence and competence of our new cross-cultural workers before sending them out to tackle the most challenging cross-cultural barriers.

 - Recognize that the maturity and wisdom needed for assessing the needs of those in other cultures and adopting a variety of contextualized approaches are only developed over time.
-The ability to do ethnographic research is a valuable tool for any cross-cultural missionary, but the research skills can never be a substitute for a lifelong walk of discipleship with Jesus.
+The ability to do ethnographic research is a valuable tool for any cross-cultural missionary.
+But research skills can never be a substitute for a lifelong walk of discipleship with Jesus.

 Would you agree with these conclusions?
 I welcome your comments.